 If your decorations are not deemed to meet the requirements of the Footpath Trading Guidelines you may be subject to the enforcement provision of the Local Law.

 Council encourages business operators to make enquiries before installing decorations on 5871 9222 or business@moira.vic.gov.au

 Impound Procedure

-Authorised under the Moira Shire Council Community Safety and Amenity Local Law 1 of 2013.
+Authorised under the Moira Shire Council Community Amenity Local Law 2023.